 It was my 13th birthday.
 The year was 2005.
-The thought of having a smart phone with an interactive map that would help me plan my journeys with the help of just my voice, could have never hit my mind.
+The thought of having a smartphone with an interactive map that would help me plan my journeys with the help of just my voice could have never crossed my mind.
 I had to pick a birthday gift.
-And as the proud nerd I was, I went to a book store and bought an Oxford Atlas.
-It didn't happen to be the last atlas which I had bought.
-As years passed on, I bought upgraded versions of the atlas.
+And the proud nerd that I was, I went to a bookstore and bought an Oxford Atlas.
+It didn't happen to be the last atlas that I had bought.
+As the years passed, I bought upgraded versions of the atlas.
 When I moved to Delhi for graduation, I had a 300-page thick guide showing the details of each locality of Delhi.
 And even when I have Google Maps on my phone, I still prefer to save an offline version of the map on my phone or scribble the routes on a paper and keep it in my wallet.

-In an era when Instagram, Facebook and Youtube did not exist, my love for travel did.
+In a time when Instagram, Facebook and Youtube did not exist, my love for travel did.
 There was no easy way to visualise places the way they were, apart from watching them on travel channels on TV.
 But even on TV most of these places were popular Indian and International destinations.
 How could have I known places closer home?

 I walk on maps

-At any time during my transit, I have a notional map in my head on which I am moving.
-Even when I am in an auto or cab, I know which direction could the driver take at the next turn.
+At any time during my transit, I have a notional map in my head with which I am moving.
+Even when I am in an auto or cab, I know the direction the man can take.
 Creepily enough, I know the directions at unknown destinations, even after sunset.

 When I take a bus or train ride, it is impossible for me to avoid looking at the topographical changes whether it be the transition of red soil to the yellowish alluvial soil or the semi-arid acacia giving way to the dry deciduous teak.